jquast/wcwidth/docs/intro.rst

 ============

-This Library is mainly for those implementing a Terminal Emulator, or programs that carefully produce output to be interpreted by one.
+This Library is mainly for those implementing a Terminal Emulator, or programs that carefully produce output to mimick or to be interpreted by an emulator.

-**Problem Statement**: When printed to the screen, the length of the string is usually equal to the number of cells it occupies.
-However, there are categories of characters that occupy 2 cells (full-wide), and others that occupy 0.
+**Problem Statement**: The printable length of *most* strings are equal to the number of cells they occupy on the screen.
+However, there are categories of characters that *occupy 2 cells* (full-wide), and others that *occupy 0* cells (zero-width).

 **Solution**: POSIX.1-2001 and POSIX.1-2008 conforming systems provide `wcwidth(3)`_ and `wcswidth(3)`_ C functions of which this python module's